BillJr99/Ursinus-CS376/_pages/ubuntudocker.md

 ssh ubuntu@localhost -p 2222
 ```

-A password is not required, since we provided our ssh key
+A password is not required, since we provided our ssh key.

 ## After Log In